MDAnalysis/mdacli/docs/rst/usage.rst

  mda -h

 This command will provide a list of all available modules.
 A list of the :ref:`Available modules` is also available on the page of the documentation.
+Ask help `-h` in each module available for detailed instruction on how to use each module command-line client.

+`mdacli` modules' parameters emulate the parameters of the `Analysis` classes from `MDAnalysis`.
+So, each module will have its own requirements.
+Some will require two trajectories, others `AtomGroup` selections, etc. You will see that all is explained in each client `-h` option.

-To calculate a radial distribution function (RDF) between two groups use for example::
+For example, to calculate a radial distribution function (RDF) between two groups use for example::

  mda interrdf -h